tsherif/space-shooter.c/ARCHITECTURE.md

 ### Error Handling

 My primary concern in managing errors in `space-shooter.c` is to structure interactions with platform APIs, since they're the only operations for which success or failure is outside my control.
 My strategy is to run these operations during initialization, so the rest of the game doesn't have to worry about them:
 - Acquire all platform and hardware resources during initialization.
-This includes opening windows, getting device handles, starting threads, loading asset data, allocating GPU resources.
+This includes preparing the drawing surface, getting device handles, starting threads, loading asset data, allocating GPU resources.
 - Validate asset data during initialization.
 - Use static memory for game objects so allocations aren't required while the game is running.

 The platform operations themselves require structure in situations where a sequence of dependent resources is acquired one after the other, and on failure, successfully-acquired resources have to be released.
-For example, consider the following simplified version of opening a window and initializing OpenGL:
+For example, consider the following simplified version of opening a window and initializing OpenGL.

 ```c
 // NOTE: This is not the actual implementation!